helmfile/vals/README.md

 $ echo 'foo: ref+tfstate://terraform.tfstate/output.mystack_apply.value' | vals eval -f -
 ```

-Remote backends like S3 is also supported.
+Remote backends like S3 or GCS are also supported.
 When a remote backend is used in your terraform workspace, there should be a local file at `./terraform/terraform.tfstate` that contains the reference to the backend:

 ```
 {